projects-and-algos-march-2020/injury_tracker/README.md

 MVP Features

  - Login / Reg (SQLAlchemy/ORM)
- - User create / store a new injury
+ - User create / store a new user injury
- - Bootstrap

-Backlog

- - Table view of injuries by user
+ - User view table of user injuries
+ - View table of all injuries from all users
+ - View table of injury images from all users
+ - Navigation to all four pages
+ - Bootstrap styling for simplicity

+Stretch Features

  - User voting on injury severity
  - Users commeting on other users injuries
  - Shared injuries among users (stretch)
-- Photo hosting / API (stretch)
  - Host on Azure (stretch)